SerenityOS/serenity/Documentation/BuildInstructions.md

 sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 ```

-On Debian your system must be on the _testing_ or _unstable_ branch as gcc 10 is not available on _stable_ or in the backports.
-If you want to switch from _stable_ to _testing_, see the instructions on the Debian website on [switching to testing](https://wiki.debian.org/DebianTesting).
-Alternatively, if you want to stay on _stable_, you can build SerenityOS in a Debian testing or Ubuntu [Docker](https://www.docker.com/) container.
+On Debian gcc-10 is available in the repositories of 11 (Bullseye) and later.
+If you are running an older version, [consider upgrading](https://www.debian.org/releases/stable/amd64/release-notes/ch-upgrading.en.html), or build SerenityOS in a Debian 11 or Ubuntu [Docker](https://www.docker.com/) container.

 Now on Ubuntu or Debian you can install gcc-10 with apt like this: